ejabx/leetcode-lab/README.md

 ### 5. [Backtracking](patterns/backtracking.md#the-backtracking-template)

 - **When to use**: Generate all combinations/permutations
+  - When the order doesn't matter, it is a _combination_
+  - When the order does matter it is a _permutation_
 - **Template**: Make choice → recurse → undo choice
 - **Optimization**: Early pruning for efficiency